gabipossiderio/MathGame/README.md

-# Welcome to the coolest Math Game you've ever seen! 💜
+# Welcome to the coolest Math Game you've ever seen 💜

 ## Instructions:

-1 - Click [here](https://www.python.org/downloads/) and install Python on your machine.
+1 - Click [here](https://www.python.org/downloads/) and install Python on your machine;

 2 - Download this repository;